bimdata/javascript-api-client/docs/IfcApi.md

 - **Accept**: application/json

-## updatePlanPositioningDeprecated
+## updateOrderStoreysDeprecated

-> PositioningPlan updatePlanPositioningDeprecated(cloudPk, id, ifcPk, projectPk, storeyPk, data)
+> [Storey] updateOrderStoreysDeprecated(cloudPk, ifcPk, projectPk, data)

-Update the postioning of the plan in the storey
+Update order of all storey of a model

-Update the postioning of the plan in the storey Required scopes: ifc:write, model:write
+Update order of all storey of a model Required scopes: ifc:write, model:write

 ### Example